carbon-design-system/design-system-website/src/content/components/detail-page-header/style.md

 | Icon                            | 36  | 2.25 |

-![Structure and spacing measurements for Detail Page Header mobile ](images/detail-page-header-style-4.png) _Structure and spacing measurements for Detail Page Header with tabs on mobile, Detail Page Header mobile, and Detail Page Header on scroll | px / rem_
+![Structure and spacing measurements for Detail Page Header mobile ](images/detail-page-header-style-4.png) _Structure and spacing measurements for Detail Page Header on mobile | px / rem_